ghostrocket/vimfiles/README.md

 The TagBar bundle requires ctags:
 `brew install ctags`

-The JSLint bundle requires node:
+The Syntastic module requires appropriate checkers on your path:

-`brew install node`
+Node has JSLint `brew install node`
+Install Pyflakes for python `pip install pyflakes`